silviamaggi/smd-com/_posts/2020-06-12-responsive-design-at-ten.md

   - books
   - responsive web design
   - usability
-description: Design inspiration series.
-This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.
+description: 'Design inspiration series.
+This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.'
-excerpt: Design inspiration series.
-This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.
+excerpt: 'Design inspiration series.
+This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.'
 featured-image: feat-design-digested-3.jpg
-permalink: /design-digested/:title/
+permalink: '/design-digested/:title/'
 redirect_from:
   - /books/design-digested-3-language-mobile-approach-responsive-design-at-ten/
   - /books/responsive-design-at-ten/